 There are three main strands to my work:

 Psychology – As well as working as a psychotherapist, as a psychologist my work explores how we understand and navigate relationships and the world around us.
+I am work with corporations to help understand the psychology of their consumers and to future plan.
 My academic work includes anxiety, resilience, coping, self harm, suicide, isolation, loneliness, dementia; and examining mental health in specific contexts – health settings, ethnicity, ageing, carers, asylum seekers, police.
 I am passionate about coproduction and involving everyone as equal partners in my work.

-People and place – migration, Britishness, new and established migrant communities, community cohesion and integration, refugees and asylum seekers, ageing in place, belonging, social inequalities, and structural factors.
+People and place The interaction between people and place is always dynamic.
+Understanding the psychology of this can help develop services and resources to meet needs.
+I work in areas of migration, policy, Britishness, new and established migrant communities, community cohesion and integration, refugees and asylum seekers, ageing in place, belonging, social inequalities, and structural factors, impact of colonialism and developing measurable strategies for inclusion.

 My areas of expertise include